gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 The better fix is to reduce the scan range: I believe that adding to the `WHERE` clause more precise criteria to exclude these new rows would go a long way, for example: `WHERE status - 'queued' AND created_at < now() - 1 second`.

+## Wrong optimizations

+CockroachDB allows a query to see a past version of the data with `SELECT ...
+AS OF SYSTEM TIME '-1s'` or `AS OF SYSTEM TIME follower_read_timestamp()`.
+However, that means that we would also see messages that just got delivered successfully and were just marked as 'successful', e.g. from the previous batch.
+This would lead to duplicate deliveries for this window of time.

+`SELECT ...
+FOR UPDATE` seems like a natural thing to do in this 'work queue' systems implemented with an SQL database.
+In fact I used that myself in the past.
+However this is completely orthogonal: `FOR UPDATE` is used to lock the rows that one worker is working on, to avoid other workers also working on these rows.
+This is to avoid duplication of work, not to reduce read-write contention.
+Since we have only one worker here, this is unnecessary and would not help performance.

 ## Conclusion